gregvissing/frontrowgreg-blog/src/posts/creating-an-admin-documentation-that-anyone-can-uses.md

   - documentation
   - skills
 ---
 A useful skill that I learned early on in my WordPress Development career was creating a documentation for the administrator(s) of a website I developed.
 Since this was for my first custom web development position, I wanted to really show off the documentation skills I had attained while creating them for various SharePoint projects I completed I my previous job.
 I did my research before coming up with the contents of what would be the most important details to include.
+To make sure that any admin with login credentials would be able to manage it, I decided that the audience I was writing to had never updated a WordPress website before.
+This strategy ensured that anyone, no matter their seniority at the company, would be able to seemlessly update the website.